espressif/esp-iot-solution/examples/bluetooth/ble_remote_control/tutorial/controller_walkthrough.md

 2. `joystick_ext_read()` : (if in `JOYSTICK_INPUT_MODE_ADC`) Read actual joystick inputs based on variable voltage (see [tutorial](hardware_tutorial.md) here) and push to RTOS queue if the changes in voltage is more than the 10% threshold (defined in `controller.h`)
 3. `button_isr_handler()` : (used in both `BUTTON_INPUT` modes) An ISR that sends to RTOS queue whenever a positive edge is detected on the button.

-As a demostration, we defined a simple structure to pass information to `joystick_task()` as follows:
+As a demonstration, we defined a simple structure to pass information to `joystick_task()` as follows:

 ```c
 /**